chark/scriptable-scenes/Documentation~/README.md

   <img src="window.png"/>
 </p>

-You can perform the following actions on each entry:
+The following actions can be performed on each entry:

-- **Open** - open selected collection in scene view & hierarchy.
+- **Open** - open selected [Scriptable Scene Collection] in scene view & hierarchy.
-- **Play** - start the game and load selected collection.
+- **Play** - start the game and load selected [Scriptable Scene Collection].
-- **Load** - load selected collection, only available during play mode.
+- **Load** - load selected [Scriptable Scene Collection] during play mode.
 This is handy to quickly switch between the scenes when the game is running.

 **Note**, rearranging entries in this list will only affect your local editor and will not show up in version control.